indygreg/python-build-standalone/docs/quirks.rst

-because the build environment is different from your machine, the default search locations for the *terminfo database* built into binaries distributed with this project point to a path that doesn't exist.
+because the build environment is different from your machine, the default search locations for the *terminfo database* built into binaries distributed with this project may point to a path that doesn't exist.
 The *terminfo database* cannot be located and ``readline``/``libedit`` do not know how to convert special key presses to special behavior.